Factbox: Indonesia's presidential and vice-presidential candidates

 An early patron was William Soerjadjaja, the founder of Astra, one of Indonesia’s largest conglomerates.

-Educated in the United States, with an MBA from George Washington University, Uno worked in investment banking before co-founding a private equity firm in 1998 after the global financial crisis.
+Educated in the United States, with an MBA from George Washington University, Uno worked in investment banking before co-founding a private equity firm in 1998 after the Asian financial crisis.

 Within a decade, Uno joined the ranks of Indonesia’s super-rich, although not before several ruptures with business partners.
 Globe Asia magazine estimated his wealth at $500 million in June 2018.